MHenderson1988/aixm_geo/README.md

+Work in progress -
-Not for commercial use, without permission.
+Not for commercial use without permission.